libp2p/specs/discovery/mdns.md

 #### Multiported Peers

-If a peer is listening on multiple ports, it must respond with multiple `SRV` records for each port is listening on.
+If a peer is listening on multiple ports, it must respond with multiple `SRV` records for each port it is listening on.
 If the ports do not listen on the same IP addresses, then each 'SRV' record must have a different `host-name`.

 #### Multiaddress